learn-co-curriculum/react-hooks-information-flow-lab/README.md

 # React Information Flow Lab

+## Learning Goals

+- Use callback functions to update state in a parent component
+- Move state based on which components need access to it

 ## Overview

 Last time we worked on the Shopping List app, we ended up with the following